cguardia/ZODB-Documentation/book/transactions.rst

 makes sure that the current transaction is joined by the zope.sqlalchemy data manager, so it's not necessary to explicitly join the transaction in our code.

+Note that even though the word zope is part of its name, there is nothing Zope specific about the ZopeTransactionExtension, nor does it require installation of any zope packages.

 Finally, we are able to put some data inside our new table and commit the
 transaction: